 - Home protection: Do an inspection of your home and seal any gaps you find.
 Look closely around plumbing and wire conduit.
 These are common trouble spots.
 During your inspection, make sure all of your screens are in good working condition.

 Get a Second Set of Eyes

 Life is busy.
 Who has time to do routine inspections for wasp nests and potential entry points around the home?
-When you have ongoing residential pest control service, you don't have to.
+When you have ongoing residential pest control service in Tennessee, you don't have to.
 You'll have a second set of eyes watching for potential pest threats.
 More importantly, you'll have a set of professional eyes.
 A service professional is trained in what conditions are conducive to stinging pests, where nests are likely to be established, and what entry points they commonly use to get into homes.
 They also know what to do to deal with nests that are established.

 We're Ready To Help

 Call Our Office or Fill Out The Form to Schedule Service Now